cueglow/glowdtf/dev-docs/GDTF.md

-# Treatment of GDTF in CueGlow
+# Treatment of GDTF in GlowDTF

 [GDTF](https://gdtf-share.com/) or [DIN SPEC 15800:2020-07](https://www.beuth.de/de/technische-regel/din-spec-15800/324748671)
 is a standard format to describe properties of lighting fixtures.
-CueGlow uses it to map fixture functionality to DMX values.
+GlowDTF uses it to map fixture functionality to DMX values.
 It was founded by MA Lighting, Vectorworks and Robe Lighting.
 It is still under active development.